ilias-t/demystifying-the-internet-talk/readme.md

         <h3>W3C</h3>
         <img src='imgs/w3c.jpg'/>
         <br>
         <figcaption>The Technical Architecture Group meets regularly to discuss, document, and build Web standards.
-This group consists of 9 participants, some from outside organizations like Microsoft, Google, and Mozilla.
+This group consists of nine participants, some from outside organizations like Microsoft, Google, and Mozilla.
 They are known as the World Wide Web Consortium or W3C.</figcaption>
     </figure>
 </details>

 <details>
-    <summary>So how does HTML relate to CSS and Javascript?</summary>
+    <summary>How do HTML, CSS, and Javascript work together?</summary>
     <figure>
         <h3>CSS & JS Endow Style and Behavior to HTML</h3>
         <img src='imgs/web-technologies.png'/>
         <br>
         <figcaption>You can think of HTML CSS and JS as the three major parts of speech in human language: nouns, adjectives, and verbs.
-HTML is the noun as it is in charge of organizing content (text, photos, videos, audio, links, etc) into a file.
+HTML is the noun as it is in charge of organizing content such as text, photos, and links into a file.
 CSS is the adjective as it is entirely concerned with the visualization of the content.
-JavaScript is the verb as it can add behavior and dynamism to the content.</figcaption>
+JavaScript is the verb that endows the website with behavior, making the otherwise static page interactive.</figcaption>
     </figure>
 </details>